jessicadesilva/obsidian-notes/Data Engineering Zoomcamp/Batch Processing with Spark.md

 	cnt = len(df)
 	return [cnt]
 ```
 Note that in order for this to work, the executors need to have enough memory to be able to materialize the entire partition as a dataframe.
 If that is an issue, you can use the islice iterator from itertools to process the partition in groups of 100,000 for example.
+When we use mapPartitions with this function we get the same result as before.

 Let's say our model will predict the trip length to be the distance times times 5 minutes per mile.